isumizumi/DSC25-PlatinumChallenge/README.md

 ## Usage

-### 1. Sentiment Prediction
+### 1. LSTM Sentiment Prediction
-You can use the API to predict the sentiment of a given text using different machine learning models (LSTM, CNN, RNN).
+You can use the LSTM API to predict the sentiment of a given text.

 #### Example Request: Predict Sentiment using LSTM
 - **Endpoint:** `/api/predict/lstm`